-Modulus regularly handles a variety of problems endemic to film sound.
-Most of the following have specific algorhythms created for them and can be removed or reduced at high resolution, in real time:
+Modulus regularly handles a variety of problems endemic to film soundtracks.
+The following problems can be easily removed or reduced:

 Clean Up Background Noise

-Steady-State noise in recordings can be removed or reduced, leaving the desired signal, i.e. dialogue and effects, to stand out more clearly.
-Even quiet background noise can cause problems during editing in Avid or FCP, causing tiny "clicks" or jarring shifts in ambience.
-To alleviate this problem, some producers send material to Modulus for cleaning while still in the editing process.
+Steady-State noise in recordings can be quickly removed (or reduced), leaving the desirable signal untouched.
+While editing in Avid or FCP, even quiet background noise can cause problems causing tiny clicks or jarring shifts in ambience.
+To fix this problem some producers send material to Modulus while still in the editing process.
 The following steady-state noises can be efficiently removed or reduced in real time:

 Fix Live Performances

-The clip of Yo Yo Ma has a loud bow strike in the middle of a musical passage.
-Because the performance was taped live getting a second take is impossible.
-Because the sound happens over several notes, deleting it would be disasterous.
-The aberation was removed by SPECTRAL INTERPOLATION keeping the music perfectly intact.
+This live recording of Yo Yo Ma has a loud bow strike in the early part of a musical passage.
+Because the sound happens over several notes, deleting it would cause a large gap.
+SPECTRAL INTERPOLATION was used to remove the aberation and keep the music perfectly intact.

-At a recent LEF-sponsored live event, the recording of filmmaker Ross McElwee's discussion had a few boomy "P's" on a hand-held mic.
-Up to 18 decibels of plosives were quickly removed using SPECTRAL INTERPOLATION and REPAIR FILTER with no audible artifacts.
+A recording of filmmaker Ross McElwee's post-film discussion had boomy "P's" on a hand-held mic.
+Up to 18 decibels of plosives can be quickly removed using SPECTRAL INTERPOLATION and REPAIR FILTER with no audible artifacts.